eldala07/advent-of-code-2022/README.md

 # [Advent of code 2022](https://adventofcode.com/2022)
-Solutions of the 25 enigmas of the event Advent of Code 2022
+Solutions of the 25 enigmas of the event Advent of Code 2022 using Javascript

 ---
 **Goal:** find _50 star fruits_ for the Santa's reindeer so they can deliver Christmas gifts !!